crystal-lang/crystal_lib/README.md

 Automatic binding generator for native libraries in Crystal.

+NOTE: THIS PROJECT IS EXPERIMENTAL.
+WHILE IT'S PROVING USEFUL FOR A WIDE RANGE OF LIBRARIES, THERE ARE STILL SEVERAL CORNER CASES THAT WILL NOT TRANSLATE PROPERLY.

 This will eventually be integrated into the compiler itself so you don't have to manually generate these bindings and copy &amp; paste them into your project.
 The advantage of this is that some types and values vary depending on the platform, so generating these as late